 The official day of Liberation from National Socialism is celebrated in Germany on May 8th.
-In Russia, Victory Day is celebrated on May 9th.
+In russia, Victory Day is celebrated on May 9th.
 On 9th many people gather at the Soviet War Memorial in Treptower Park in Berlin.
-Expected celebration of the victory over fascism is replaced by a riot of different narratives: bikers who traveled the "grandfathers" path from Volgograd and Smolensk "to Berlin", Russian-speaking grandmothers singing war songs, a variety of Soviet, Russian, Ukrainian, German flags, children in the form of the Red Army to look like on their grandgrandparents, people in
+Expected celebration of the victory over fascism is replaced by a riot of different narratives: bikers who traveled the "grandfathers" path from Volgograd and Smolensk "to Berlin", russian-speaking grandmothers singing war songs, a variety of Soviet, russian, Ukrainian, German flags, children in the form of the Red Army to look like on their grandgrandparents, people in

-All this admiration for the Soviet and Russian in Berlin is noticed only during the celebration of May 9th.
+All this admiration for the Soviet and russian in Berlin is noticed only during the celebration of May 9th.
 All other days, T-shirts with the slogan "I love Putin" are in the closets.
 What happens if a person with such an inscription takes to the streets of Berlin on any other day?

-I printed a full-length of one person who was present on May 9 in Treptow Park and walked with her through the streets of Berlin, talking to people on the streets about the sympathies of people from Germany towards Russia.
+I printed a full-length of one person who was present on May 9 in Treptow Park and walked with her through the streets of Berlin, talking to people on the streets about the sympathies of people from Germany towards russia.

 From a series of photographs with a cardboard woman in different parts of Berlin, I made postcards.
 They were sent to my friends and one was addressed to Putin in the Kremlin.
-On the reverse side was a request to show this lady Russia and send me a report.
+On the reverse side was a request to show this lady russia and send me a report.
 Friends sent me pictures of postcards with local sights.
 Unfortunately, the answer from the Kremlin did not come.

-postcards with cardboard women on Berlin's streets in Russia
+postcards with Treptower Park women in russia